Best Ideas Portfolio

 As part of an upgraded membership to Valuentum, you will receive in your inbox on the 15th of each month the monthly Best Ideas Newsletter, which reveals our best picks and pans constructed in a portfolio.
-This portfolio of best ideas may contain long positions as well as put and call options, strategies easily executed in your own online trading account.
+This portfolio of best ideas may contain long positions as well as put and call options.

 In the newsletter, we provide updated performance of the portfolio (including notifications regarding additions/removals), write commentary associated with the names in the portfolio and on stocks in the news, and notify you immediately via email if our thoughts or opinions have changed on any company or position.
-We send you transaction alert emails, so you don't miss a beat.
+We send you notification emails, so you don't miss a beat.

 Very few newsletters apply a time-tested (yet innovative) process and embrace transparency.
 We can proudly say that we are among the few.
 Past results are not a guarantee of future performance.
 Click here to become a member and receive the next edition of the monthly Best Ideas Newsletter in your inbox and gain access to all premium commentary on our site.

-Below we outline a few very brief summaries of companies that we currently hold in the Best Ideas portfolio.
-Please note that these are just a few examples, and the Best Ideas Newsletter showcases many more timely and undervalued opportunities with each and every monthly edition.
+Below we outline a few very brief summaries of ideas that we currently include in the Best Ideas Newsletter portfolio.
+Please note that these are just a few examples, and the Best Ideas Newsletter showcases many more timely and undervalued ideas with each and every monthly edition.
 Join Today!